FREE SHIPPING on purchases over 1,500 CZK 📦

 • Excess of certain nutrients and risk of toxicity

-However, a quality multivitamin can serve as a great foundation for covering essential nutrients .
-In this article , you will find out what such a quality, easily absorbed dietary supplement looks like.
+However, a quality multivitamin can serve as an excellent basis for covering essential nutrients.
+In this article, you will find out what a quality, easily absorbable dietary supplement looks like.

-However, if you decide to choose a multivitamin, don't forget to check what nutrients it contains.
-Almost every substance has its upper limit, which we should not exceed.
-If you then decide to combine a multivitamin with other supplements, it could have rather negative effects on your health.
-In this case, we recommend contacting specialists and certified nutrition consultants.
-You can also use our Femvie experts in the form of an initial consultation .
+If you decide to choose a multivitamin, don't forget to check what nutrients it contains.
+Almost every substance also has an upper limit that we should not exceed.
+If you were then to combine a multivitamin with other supplements, it could have rather negative effects on your health.
+In this case, we recommend consulting specialists and certified nutritionists.
+You can also use our Femvie experts in the form of an initial consultation.

 Omega-3

-Omega-3 is not a vitamin or mineral, but belongs to its own category of fats, or essential fatty acids , without which our body cannot function properly and we must consume it in sufficient quantities from our diet.
+Omega-3 are not vitamins or minerals, but belong to their own category of fats, specifically essential fatty acids, without which our body does not function properly and we must consume them in sufficient quantities from our diet.

-There are three main types : ALA, found mainly in plant sources, and DHA and EPA, found in animal foods and algae.
-Foods containing omega-3 generally include fatty fish and fish oils, flaxseed, chia seeds, and walnuts.
+We distinguish three main types: ALA found primarily in plant sources, and DHA and EPA, which are found in animal foods and algae.
+Foods generally containing omega-3 include fatty fish and fish oils, flaxseed, chia seeds, or walnuts.

 Omega-3 is closely related to omega-6, another essential fatty acid.
-Omega-3 has anti-inflammatory effects .
-Its function is essential during fetal growth and development , as well as in early childhood.
-It protects the heart and blood vessels, lowers blood pressure, and improves blood vessel function. ( 2 ) On the other hand, omega-6 acids tend to promote inflammation – thereby naturally supporting a protective inflammatory response. ( 3 )
+Omega-3 has anti-inflammatory effects.
+Its function is essential during fetal growth and development, as well as in early childhood.
+It protects the heart and blood vessels, lowers blood pressure, and improves vascular function.
+(2) On the other hand, omega-6 acids tend to stimulate inflammation – thereby supporting a protective inflammatory response in a natural state.(3)

 • Dryness, acne, skin redness